Integralist/integralist.co.uk/content/posts/designing-for-simplicity.md

 So far in this post we've been discussing top-level system and architectural design, tooling and other associated processes.
 In this section I want to take it down a level and briefly express my love for Functional Programming (FP), which will require me to make some comparisons to Object-Oriented Programming (OOP).

 OOP and FP are two styles of development that have somewhat apposing interests.
-OOP is focused more around encapsulation of data, where as FP likes to _filter_ data.
+OOP is focused more around encapsulation of data, whereas FP likes to _filter_ data.

 OOP consists of classes and creating objects where data is hidden inside them, but you can manipulate the data from exposed methods.
-Where as FP is generally a collection of pure functions that help to enforce [referential transparency](http://en.wikipedia.org/wiki/Referential_transparency_%28computer_science%29), and data is passed _through_ these functions, manipulating it as it goes.
+Whereas FP is generally a collection of pure functions that help to enforce [referential transparency](http://en.wikipedia.org/wiki/Referential_transparency_%28computer_science%29), and data is passed _through_ these functions, manipulating it as it goes.

 One of the big selling points for (most) FP languages is support for immutability.
 Immutability is a way of distinguishing state, identity and value.
 From a practical standpoint: if you modify data, then the changes will result in a modified _copy_ of the original data (as apposed to mutating it).